fullstackhero/docs/content/en/blazor-webassembly-boilerplate/ui-overview/basics/index.md

 Here you get to set the Primary and Secondary colors used by the Blazor Application and personalize the already rich UI Boilerplate.

 {{< img src="colors.png" >}}

+{{< img src="default-pallete.png" >}}

+Not finding the color that you need?
+You can easily add new colors to this pallete by changing some code!

+In the below screenshot you can find the default 12 colors defined in code.

+{{< img src="color-code.png" >}}

 ### Border Radius